monix/monix-bio/docs/comparison.md

 ### Summary

-ZIO has more contributors, more features which you may or may not use, is more opinionated and develops a new ecosystem of libraries which is tailored to ZIO needs.
+ZIO has more contributors, more features (which you may or may not use), is more opinionated, and develops a new ecosystem of libraries which are tailored to ZIO needs.
 Monix is more stable, faster and puts more focus on integrating with existing ecosystems, rather than trying to create a new one.